KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 [kamran@kworkhorse ~]$
 ```

+### Host-VM connectivity:
-By the way, networking perspective, the minikube VM is accessible from the host, over both isolated and NAT networks.
+The minikube VM is accessible from the host, over *both* **isolated** and **NAT** networks.
 It is just that the kubectl commands will expect to connect to the IP of the API server listed in `.kube/config` file.
-This IP will always be from the isolated network.
+This IP will **always** be from/belong-to the isolated network.

-Below I have shown that this VM is accessible using standard network tools over both networks it is connected to.
-First, I find the IP addresses assigned to this VM by each virtual network's DHCP service.
+Below I have shown that this VM is accessible using standard network tools over both the networks it is connected to.
+First, I find the IP addresses assigned to this VM by DHCP service on each virtual network.

 ```
 [root@kworkhorse ~]# virsh net-dhcp-leases minikube-net